loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

 In this doc, we'll walk you through the setup required to transfer tokens between token contracts you've deployed to `extdev` and `Rinkeby`.
 If you haven't done so already you should first read through the high-level overview of the [Transfer Gateway][].

+## Requirements

+Make sure the following requirements are met and then follow the steps in the next section:

+- Operating system: Linux or macOS.
+If you're running Windows, please install the Windows Subsystem for Linux.
+See the [Install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) page for details on installing WSL.
+- Node >= 8
+- yarn

 ## 1. Deploy token contracts to `extdev`